CS467Win17Taurus/taurusrecognition/documentation/awards/getList.md

 [
   {
     "id": 23490,
-    "type": "Employee of the Month"
+    "title": "Employee of the Month"
   },
   {
     "id": 76512,
-	"type": "Highest Sales"
+	"title": "Highest Sales"
   }
 ]
 ```